olariagamartin/Etude-Task/README.md

 # Etude-Task
 Simple To Do task (with some features).
-Create projects, tasks, subtasks, remindern and more.
+Create projects, tasks, subtasks, reminders and more.
 Some used tools:
 * Navigation Components
 * Realm DB